 Service alert - COVID-19

-The Ramsey County Law Library will reopen to the public on June 15.
+In response to strict pandemic protocols, the Ramsey County Law Library is open to the public on a limited basis.
 Access is limited to patrons conducting legal research or who have business in the courthouse.

 The Ramsey County Law Library provides residents with free law-related resources including books, journals, electronic databases, informational workshops and legal assistance.
 Law Library staff members are trained in legal research and can assist patrons in locating legal information in the library.

 Learn more about what law libraries can do to help self-represented litigants by watching this video.